-Once Candida’s reproduction is no longer balanced by “good” bacteria, Candida can break down the walls of the intestine and enter your bloodstream.
-This Candida overgrowth can cause leaky gut which leads to an array of health problems from irritable bowel syndrome and skin issues, to fatigue and mood swings that can appear in every part of the body.
+Once Candida albicans overwhelm the “good” bacteria in your gut, they can break down the walls of your intestine and enter into your bloodstream.
+This is why Candida overgrowth can quickly become a full-body problem and lead to an array of health problems such as irritable bowel syndrome, skin issues, fatigue, and mood swings that can affect every part of the body.

 How Fermentation Works

 All yeasts — including Candida — need sugar to thrive.
 Your gut microflora naturally ferments the food you eat by breaking down sugar to use as fuel.
 There are two main types of fermentation: alcohol fermentation and lacto-fermentation, in which the lactobacillus species of bacteria convert sugars into lactic acid.1

 Fermentation not only produces nutrients and enzymes, it produces prebiotics.
 Prebiotics feed your gut’s natural population of probiotics.
 And because fermented foods are very high in probiotics, you’re getting double the probiotics when you eat them.
 Fermented foods are also high in lactic acid, which helps slow the growth of “bad” bacteria.
 This is why fermented foods don’t spoil quickly.2

 Fermented foods are prepared using either alcohol or lacto-fermentation processes in which bacteria, yeast, and other microorganisms break down the sugar and starch in food and convert it into lactic acid.
 The problem is that this is hardly a clean and neat process.
 While good bacteria or probiotics are present, bad bacteria and yeast are also present during the fermentation process.